KittyGiraudel/site/_posts/2014-05-26-how-i-came-to-write-for-the-web.md

   - editing
 ---

 Today, no cool Sass stuff or neat CSS trick.
-I'd like to address a slightly more personnal topic people keep asking me about: how I came up to write for big online magazine (SitePoint, Tuts+, Codrops...).
+I'd like to address a slightly more personnal topic people keep asking me about: how I came up to write for big online magazine (SitePoint, Tuts+, Codrops…).
 It's true I have been very active lately and some people want to know how I can keep up with such a large amount of write ups.
 Well, if you happen to be one of those people, let me tell you my story (yes, you might find it boring!).

 First of all, let me introduce with a little bit of background: as far as I can remember, I always liked writing.
 Back in high-school, I spent most French lessons writing prose or short stories.
 A few years later (late 2010), I launched a blog (in French) about World of Warcraft that got quite popular by the time.
 This was mostly due to the fact I published about 1000 words a day, and this during almost a year.